thompsm/devops_test/README.md

 chef-client --minimal-ohai -z devops_test.rb

-Once deployed, you can test it by opening a web browser (FireFox for example) and then going to the following URL:
+Once deployed, you can test it by opening a web browser (Firefox for example) and then going to the following URL:

 http://127.0.0.1:8080